symlex/symlex/README.md

 ![PHP frameworks: REST routing overhead](https://lastzero.net/wp-content/uploads/2014/08/overhead_apc.png)

-As a rule of thumb, **100 ms** is about the limit for having the user feel that the system is reacting instantaneously, meaning that no special feedback is necessary except to display the result (http://www.nngroup.com/articles/response-times-3-important-limits/).
+**Why should you care?** As a rule of thumb, **100 ms** is about the limit for having the user feel that the system is reacting instantaneously, meaning that no special feedback is necessary except to display the result (http://www.nngroup.com/articles/response-times-3-important-limits/).
 To be more precise, Wikipedia states that the perceptual processor cycle time has a range of 50 to 200 ms for a young adult (http://en.wikipedia.org/wiki/Usability).
 The total response time also includes network (about 25 ms for DSL), browser and other overhead, which only leaves a small fraction of those 100 ms for implementing the actual business logic.

 Bundles
 -------